-- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs (which offer preferred cost sharing).
-Your Provider/Pharmacy Directory www.thpmedicare.org/saint-alphonsus/find-a-provider tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+Your Provider/Pharmacy Directory www.thpmedicare.org/mercyone/find-a-provider tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
 You can also call Member Services for more information. - 2.
 You may also receive maintenance drugs through our mail-order program.
 Please see Section 2.3 for more information.